PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 10:22:06
+Last updated: 2024-04-05 10:23:12
-Random Quote: When you play the game of thrones, you win or you die.
-There is no middle ground.  -  Cersei Lannister
+Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys